-I’ve listed some activities that can help you find back to your truth and center so that you feel inspired to take action again, but with a deeper meaning behind them.
+I’ve listed some activities that can help you find back to your truth and center so that you feel inspired to take action again, but action coming from a place of inner alignment.

 Facing the emotions, you are experiencing without any attachment is transforming your inner state already.
 Because the real discomfort is not solely coming from the emotions themselves but largely from our resistance to feeling them.

 Healing hurt feelings is only possible by facing the pain.
 Otherwise, you will carry it with you everywhere you go.